Should I buy an insurance write-off? Cat C, Cat D, Cat S and Cat N car explained

 The current system of write-off categories came into force on 1 October 2017 superseding the previous system.
 However, Category A and B (Cat A and Cat B) classifications are still used for cars that can never be returned to the road.

-Category A write-offs are judged as being so severely damaged that not only are they beyond repair, but no parts may be salvaged either.
+Category A write-offs are judged as having such severe damage that not only are they beyond repair, but no parts may be salvaged either.
 Such a vehicle must be crushed and destroyed so that no component from it can be used again.

 The 'B' in a Category B write-off is significant – the letter stands for 'break', which means that a car written-off under this category may be broken down for parts to be used on other cars.
 The car itself, though, cannot be used on the road again.
-In many cases, if it's financially unviable to break it for parts, the car will be treated the same way as a Category A car and crushed in its entirety.
+In many cases, if it's financially unviable to break it for parts, the car will be treated the same way as a Category A car and crushed.

 What happened to the Cat C and Cat D categories?